LittleRat Review

 Woodworking is about making proper joints that fit and if exposed, look nice.
 It is a well known fact that the portable router is one of the most versatile shop tools.
 Coupling a Z axis (plunge) router with a XY positioning system that also allows the router to operate in a climb cut mode is one of the most effective joint making solutions on the market.

 There is no "one size fits all" solution when it comes to making woodworking joints.
-However, the LittleRat provides a very good platform for making a variety of joints.
+However, the LittleRat provides a very good platform for making a wide variety of joints.
 Compared to the several jigs or dedicated machines it could take to perform the same operations, I believe it is worth consideration.

 In the interest of full disclosure WoodRat provided this product to facilitate this review.